libmir/dcompute/docs/README.md

 `class`es as are polymorphic reference types. `struct`s are value types.
 Idomatic D code tends to use structs over classes.
 Classes are not used at all in DCompute.

-The `.` operator will implicity follow any pointers, although it will no dereference the last one in a chain of `.`s.
+The `.` operator will implicity follow any pointers, although it will not dereference the last one in a chain of `.`s.
 There is no operator `->` or `::`, these are both handled by `.`.

 `static if` is D's conditional compilation construct.
 Code inside a taken branch is compiled